stefansor/MKS22X-BalloonDefense/README.md

 5/29/19
 - Stefan: I fixed the shift in the infoset function.
 Now the correct tool gets selected when pressed on its corresponding image.
 I also fixed the bug where if the tool would only be instantiate in areas that weren't part of the map.
 I added the changeisC() and isCatapult to tools.
 I deleted the imageMode(Center) from the display for catapult and bullet to prevent the rest of the map getting shifted as well.

+5/30/2019
+- Vivien: First, I changed BlackBalloon to BrownBalloon.
+I added to BrownBalloon's popping so that the number of balloons left in a round changes as well.
+Then, I added waves.
+For each wave, different percentages of each balloon can be generated.
+Lastly, I added 2 different messages for when the player loses and when the player completes the game (20 waves).